MirayXS/legal/licenses/open/open_license.md

 <h3>Latae Softworks, LLC.</h3>
 <sup>Open-Source License</sup> <br />
 <sup>Copyright (C) [YEAR] Latae Softworks. - All rights reserved.</sup> <br /> <br />
-<sup>Last Revised: November 23rd, 2021</sup>
+<sup>Last Revised: November 24th, 2021</sup>

 ___

 ### Distribution
 This software, and associated file(s) are free (As in freedom, and charge) for any person, group, or organization to modify, copy, and distribute without restriction.
-YOU MAY NOT USE THIS SOFTWARE OR ASSOCIATED FILE(S) FOR COMMERCIAL, TRADEMARK, OR OTHERWISE "PRIAVTE" USE.
-YOU **MUST** OPEN-SOURCE ANY SOFTWARE THAT INCLUDES A COPY OR SUBSTANTIAL PORTION(S) OF THIS SOFTWARE OR ASSOCIATED FILE(S).
+YOU MAY NOT USE THIS SOFTWARE OR ASSOCIATED FILE(S) FOR TRADEMARK, OR OTHERWISE "PRIAVTE" USE.
+YOU MUST OPEN-SOURCE ANY SOFTWARE THAT INCLUDES A COPY OR SUBSTANTIAL PORTION(S) OF THIS SOFTWARE OR ASSOCIATED FILE(S).
 IF YOU USE ASSETS (MODIFIED OR NOT), FROM THIS SOFTWARE OR ASSOCIATED FILE(S) WITHOUT BEING OPEN-SOURCE (OR "PUBLIC"), THEN YOU ARE LIABLE FOR ANY LEGAL ACTION TAKEN.

 ___